linux4life798/pseudo/README.md

 The [pseudo-poc](pseudo-poc) directory contains the most simple Proof of Concept implementation.

-The local directory hold the more obfuscated and convincing version.
+The local directory holds the more obfuscated and convincing version.